sreenaths/minimcp/README.md

-# minimcp
+# MiniMCP

-A drop in MCP server for you existing Python applications.
+A minimal, stateless, and lightweight **remote Model Context Protocol (MCP) server** designed for easy integration into any Python application.